 - People in the military

-Those at increased risk of getting valley fever after exposure include:
+Those at risk of getting severe Valley fever are:

-- People with weakened immune systems
+- People with weak immune systems

 - Elderly people